rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 Also, the information will slowly percolate up and the management may become more receptive to accept the cost of a big refactor or even a complete rewrite.
 This is what happened in my Java Struts example.
 _side_note_end

 Returning to the JS application rewrite.
-The new version is still close to JS (it uses TypeScript and vanilla React) but tries to enforce these 3 principles: [referential transparency](2022-03-13-ts-types-part6.html#referential-transparency-purity-and-explicit-types), [clear, explicit](2022-03-13-ts-types-part6.html#about-clarity) types that also [work as documentation](2021-12-24-ts-types-part2.html#types-as-documentation), and _async/await_ abstraction to avoid callback hell.
+The new version is still close to JS (it uses TypeScript and vanilla React) but tries to enforce these 3 principles: [_add_blank_target referential transparency](2022-03-13-ts-types-part6.html#referential-transparency-purity-and-explicit-types), [_add_blank_target clear, explicit](2022-03-13-ts-types-part6.html#about-clarity) types that also [_add_blank_target work as documentation](2021-12-24-ts-types-part2.html#types-as-documentation), and _async/await_ abstraction to avoid callback hell.
 Referential transparency is an interesting dichotomy.
 Experiencing different results every time the code is executed typically causes surprise, however developers rarely think about this during implementation.
 Thus, the code may feel weird and opinionated (e.g. React components avoid using hooks) but it remains accessible.